 Come to see this impressive Old Town parish church, especially at night.
 This Gothic church was built in 1365 on the site of an earlier Romanesque church.
 Its magnificent multiple steeples are 80m high and dominate the square.
-Among the early 15th century until 1620 it was the main Hussite church in Prague.
-A beautiful entranceway decorated with scenes of Christ’s passion and a huge Rococo altar on the northern wall are its most striking features.
-Right of the altar there is a tomb of the Danish astronomer Tycho de Brahe who worked at the court of the Emperor Rudolph II.
+From the early 15th century until 1620, it was the main Hussite church in Prague.
+A beautiful entranceway decorated with scenes of Christ’s passion and a huge Rococo altar on the northern wall is its most striking feature.
+Right of the altar, there is a tomb of the Danish astronomer Tycho de Brahe who worked at the court of Emperor Rudolph II.
 Tyn church has a grand-sounding pipe organ and occasionally is a concert venue.

 Location: Old Town Square, phone 222 322 801

 Services: Wed-Sat at 6 pm, Sun 9.30 am and 9 pm (entrance for groups only by previous arrangement)